Tolulope05/Tolulope05/README.md

 - 📫 How to reach me **fakunletolulope05@gmail.com**

-- ⚡ Fun fact **I am a student of the ALX Software Engineering Programme**
+- ⚡ Fun fact **I'm a student of the ALX Software Engineering Programme**

 - 🔭 I'm a member of **Google Developer Group and am open to work.**